cldwalker/Sancho/README.md

 ## Description

 Sancho is your trusty Clojure sidekick for LightTable.
-Building on top of the [Clojure plugin](https://github.com/LightTable/Clojure), it provides commands to see a current var's usages (via [crossclj](http://crossclj.info/)) or examples (via [grimoire](http://grimoire.arrdem.com/).)
-More to come.
+Building on top of the [Clojure plugin](https://github.com/LightTable/Clojure), it currently provides commands to see a current var's usages (via [crossclj](http://crossclj.info/)) or examples (via [grimoire](http://grimoire.arrdem.com/).)

 ![Usage Example](example.gif)